morenoadan22/SearchDemo/README.md

  3. Each business item in the list should have: **name of the business**, **an image of the business**, and **the top review of the business(reference [here](https://www.yelp.com/developers/documentation/v3/business_reviews) for how to get the business review)**.
  4. Include Unit Tests for parts of your code with important functionality (no need to get 100% code coverage on the whole project).

-## Please do at least 2 of the following:
+## If you are applying or a senior role, please do at least 2 of the following:
  1. Requesting the user's location and sending that up in the request
  2. Save the list of a user's recent searchers and display those to the user as autocomplete suggestions
  3. Provide integration tests that verify the behavior established above